kullrich/CRBHits/README.md

 or use the issue tracker at [https://gitlab.gwdg.de/mpievolbio-it/crbhits/issues](https://gitlab.gwdg.de/mpievolbio-it/crbhits/issues)

-## Code Code of Conduct - Participation guidelines
+## Code of Conduct - Participation guidelines

-This repository adhere to [Contributor Covenant](http://contributor-covenant.org) code of conduct for in any ininteractions you have within this project.
+This repository adhere to [Contributor Covenant](http://contributor-covenant.org) code of conduct for in any interactions you have within this project. (see [Code of Conduct](https://gitlab.gwdg.de/mpievolbio-it/crbhits/-/blob/master/CODE_OF_CONDUCT.md))

 See also the policy against sexualized discremination, harassment and violence for the Max Planck Society [Code-of-Conduct](https://www.mpg.de/11961177/code-of-conduct-en.pdf).